 - 1. In the Timeline or Thumbnail view, select the destination panel. - 2.
-In the Guides View menu, select Import Guides. - 3.
-In the Import Guides dialog box that displays, choose a file from a previous export and click Open.
+In the Guides view, click on the Menu button and select Import Guides. - 3.
+In the Import Guides dialog box that appears, browse to the folder in which you exported your guides, select the file in which you exported your guides and click on Open.

-The Drawing Guides from the imported file are inserted at the bottom of the Drawing Guide list.
-A message displays to confirm the amount of guides that were added.
+The guides that were stored in the file are inserted at the bottom of the guides list.
+A confirmation dialog box displays the amount of guides that were imported.

 When importing a list of guides, duplicate guides are filtered out to avoid cluttering the list.
-The import confirmation will indicate if duplicates were detected and filtered out.
+The confirmation dialog box will specify if duplicates were detected and filtered out.